Onora O'Neill: Honours and distinctions

 O'Neill has been President of the Aristotelian Society (1988 to 1989), a member of the Animal Procedures Committee (1990 to 1994), chair of Nuffield Council on Bioethics (1996 to 1998), a member and then acting chair of the Human Genetics Advisory Commission (1996 to 1999) and a member of the select committee on BBC Charter Review.
 She is presently chair of the Nuffield Foundation (since 1997), a trustee of Sense about Science (since 2002), a trustee of the Ditchley Foundation, and a trustee of the Gates Cambridge Trust.
 She also served as President of the British Academy between 2005 and 2009.
 She is on the Advisory Board of Incentives for Global Health, the NGO formed to develop the Health Impact Fund proposal.

 In 1999, she was created a life peer as Baroness O'Neill of Bengarve, of The Braid in the County of Antrim, and in 2007 was elected an Honorary FRS.
 She is also a Foreign Honorary Member of the American Academy of Arts and Sciences (1993) and the Austrian Academy of Sciences (2002), a Foreign Member of the American Philosophical Society (2003), and Hon.
 Member Royal Irish Academy (2003), a Foreign Member of the Leopoldina (2004) and the Norwegian Academy of Sciences (2006) and a Fellow of the Academy of Medical Sciences.
 She is an elected fellow of the Hastings Center, an independent bioethics research institution.
-In 2007, O'Neill became a Honorary Fellow of the Royal Society.
+In 2007, O'Neill became an Honorary Fellow of the Royal Society.
 In 2004 she was awarded an Honorary Degree (Doctor of Letters) from the University of Bath.
 She is a Distinguished Senior Fellow of the School of Advanced Study, University of London, an honour awarded in 2009.

 O'Neill also received an Honorary Doctorate from Heriot-Watt University in 2007, and from Harvard in 2010.

 In October 2012, she was nominated as the next Chair of the Equality and Human Rights Commission, and confirmed as such in January 2013.

 O'Neill was appointed a Member of the Order of the Companions of Honour (CH) in the 2014 New Year Honours for services to philosophy and public policy.

 In 2014, O'Neill was elected to the German order Pour le mérite für Wissenschaften und Künste.